-In Croatia, from the overall number of projects, only a limited number needed screening, and out of those, only a small number needed the real main assessment.
+In Croatia, from the overall number of projects only a limited number need screening, and from them even a small number need real the main assessment.

 So far, selection for screening has been quite successful though there is more demands from some counties and less from other.
 But even small activities to be implemented in nature are sent to screening if there is a likely impact.
-However, some problems still can occur, for example with small projects.
+However, there can some problems occur, for example with small projects.
 Small projects generally have only a direct impact.

-Projects that avoid going for a screening get no opinion from nature protection authorities and cannot go further in the permitting process.
+Projects that avoid going for screening get no opinion from nature protection authorities and cannot go further in the permitting process.
 In addition, some national bodies require screening opinion as an obligatory document for processing the project applications for EU funds.
-In such cases, even if the proponent may correctly assume that certain project may not have an impact, his application would be rejected since there were no screening conducted.
+In such cases, even if the proponent may correctly assume that his project may not have an impact, his application would be rejected since he did not go to screening.

 Problem of screening is that it is not allowed (according to the Directive) to ask for fulfilling conditions in this stage.
-Thus, instead of prescribing measures (sometimes very simple like different timing of project), responsible authority has to ask the person in charge to amend the specific project with information when the project will be carried out and then resubmit it to let it screened out.
+Thus, instead of proscribing measures (sometimes very simple like different timing of project), nature protection has to ask the proposer to amend his project with information when the project will be carried out and then resubmit it to let it screened out.